Gary W. Cole, MD, FAAD

 Patients with unusual moles or pigmented spots should have a physician or dermatologist evaluation.
 Even verbal descriptions and photographs cannot convey enough information for satisfactory self-diagnosis.
 Routine annual mole checks are an important part of general health screenings.
 Birthdays are a good time to remember to schedule an annual "birthday suit" mole check.
 Since existing moles may change and new growth arise, periodic rechecks are necessary.

 How often should I check my moles?

 The American Academy of Dermatology recommends monthly skin self-exams and a full-body skin examination for adults as part of a routine annual health exam.
-It is important to have any new, changing, bleeding mole or growth examined by your physician or dermatologist as soon as possible.
+It is important to have any new, changing, bleeding mole or growth examined by a physician or dermatologist as soon as possible.
 Skin cancers, including melanomas, are generally curable if diagnosed and treated at an early stage.

 Viewers share their comments